Proudly technical. The largest group of people in our library are experts in

 data, especially in

 government.
-We will host up to ten terrabyes of data, with unlimited bandwidth, for
+We will host up to ten terabytes of data per project, with unlimited bandwidth, for

 free, if it's released under an open licence.